lobolauren/Undergrad-Calendar-Website/README.md

     - code: [dept]\*[code] or [dept] or [code]
     - ex.
 'CIS\*3090', 'cis', '1000'
   - Will display a list of all courses found that fit the search criteria
-- `makegraph` create prerequsite graph for UoG courses
+- `makegraph` create prerequsite graph for UoG or Carleton
+  - The makegraph command can be launched with any of these command line options:
+    - '-d' allows graphing a department
+    - '-p' allows graphing a program
+    - '-c' allows graphing a course
+    - '-C' allows creating a catalogue of all the courses or subjects
+    - '-o' allows naming the output for the output file
   - The user can enter a course name
     - (format: [dept]*[code] ex.
 'CIS\*3090')
   - Or a department code (ex. 'cis')